Back to Blog

 5. Stick To That Brand Without Compromise

-In order to have a memorable brand, you must be consistent with it.
-You can’t have conflicting designs and fonts and aesthetics.
+In order to have a memorable brand, you must be consistent.
+Conflicting designs and fonts will wreck the whole aesthetic of your brand.
 Continuity is crucial.
-H&M is a great example.
-They have their simple logo and a secondary font that are always paired together.
-They’re so consistent with it that I can see a price tag or a commercial and long before their logo appears, I know it’s H&M because of the font pairings.
+H&M is a great example: They have their simple logo and a secondary font that are always paired together.
+They’re so consistent with it that I can see a price tag or a commercial and, long before their logo appears, I know it’s H&M because of the font pairings.
 To facilitate good branding, you must have a set of rules for your logo and the elements paired with it and stick to them.
-It’s easy to feel like a different aesthetic might be appropriate for a different piece or promotion, but as soon as you compromise your branding, you lose the DNA you’ve worked so hard to give your business.
+It’s easy to feel like a different aesthetic might be appropriate for a different piece or promotion, but as soon as you compromise your branding, you lose the DNA you’ve worked so hard to establish.
 Resist the urge to jump on trend bandwagons and establish a brand that will last!

 We hope this propels you to take control of your brand in 2016!
 We would love to help you design or redesign your brand!
 Contact us to get started!